When.Sign in

 When to check in with someone

-The cycle has its ordinary ups and downs, and most of it passes on its own.
-A few things are worth taking to a doctor or nurse rather than weathering alone.
-Asking early is the gentle way of looking after yourself.
+The cycle has normal ups and downs, and most of it passes on its own.
+A few things, though, are worth taking to a doctor or nurse rather than handling alone.
+Asking early is a simple way to look after yourself.

 • Periods that keep coming less than 21 or more than 35 days apart, or that stop for three months or more when you are not pregnant.

-• Bleeding that lasts more than seven days, soaks a pad or tampon every hour for several hours, or passes clots the size of a coin.
+• Bleeding that lasts more than seven days, soaks a pad or tampon every hour for several hours, or passes clots larger than a 2.5 cm coin.
 Heavy months can quietly lower your iron, so if you also feel worn out or breathless, a simple blood test is worth having.

 • Period pain that the usual measures don't touch, or that keeps you from your day.
 Pain like that is worth looking into, and not something you have to simply endure.